If you are applying for this course from outside the UK/EU, click apply now.

 This information was correct at the time of publication.

-This extended programme gives you a full year to explore different creative areas.
-The programme forms the first year of a four-year route towards gaining a BA (Hons) degree with us, providing you with a range of art and design skills.
-The first year of an Extended Degree is not a qualification in its own right, but when you successfully complete it you are guaranteed a place on our full undergraduate programme.
+This extended course gives you a full year to explore different creative areas.
+It forms the first year of a four-year route towards gaining a BA (Hons) degree with us, providing you with a range of art and design skills.
+The first year of an Extended Degree is not a qualification in its own right, but when you successfully complete it you are guaranteed a place on our full undergraduate course.

-If you want to pursue a creative undergraduate degree but have limited experience of hands-on making, or lack the relevant academic qualifications, our Extended Degree programme will prepare you to enter one of our BA (Hons) undergraduate programmes.
+If you want to pursue a creative undergraduate degree but have limited experience of hands-on making, or lack the relevant academic qualifications, our Extended Degree will prepare you to enter one of our BA (Hons) undergraduate courses.

 Most students progress from our foundation course to an honours degree.
 If you wish to continue to study at the University of Sunderland, you can choose from our range of courses in: